th7mo/th7mo.com/ssh-key.md

 # SSH key

+> [!Note]
+> This note is not finished yet.
+> - this article has not been reviewed yet
+> - add Gentoo package names too (and decide where)

 A method to access and write data to GitHub, Gitlab and Bitbucket is the Secure Shell Protocol (SSH).
 You can authenticate to those repository hosting services using an SSH key.